qmk/qmk_firmware/layouts/community/65_ansi_blocker_split_bs/bcat/readme.md

-# bcat's KBD67 hotswap layout
+# bcat's 65% ANSI blocker split backspace layout

-This is a standard 65% keyboard layout, with an HHKB-style (split) backspace and media controls in the function layer (centered around the ESDF cluster).
+This is a standard 65% keyboard layout, with a blocker to the left of the arrow keys, an HHKB-style (split) backspace, and media controls in the function layer (centered around the ESDF cluster).

 ## Default layer